-When developing a strategy to improve omni-channel customer service, it’s helpful to have a few focus points that are aligned with what is most important to customers.
-By that, you ensure that whatever channel a customer chooses, you retain a customer-centric approach.
+When developing a strategy to improve omni-channel customer service, it makes sense to define some focus points which are aligned with what customers consider important.
+Applying a customer-centric approach helps ensure that whatever channel the customer chooses, they'll have a consistently satisfying experience.

 No time to read the full article?
 Just download it as a PDF and read it offline, anytime, anywhere.

 A recent survey identified the following metrics that contact center customers use to measure their satisfaction with the experience:

 - Usability of the customer service channel

 - Level of personalization

 Let’s examine how these focus points can be applied to customer service via calls, social media, web chat, and email.

 TIMELY - Customer satisfaction peaked when calls were answered within a "reasonable" amount of time.
 The most common definition of "reasonable" was just over one minute, which achieved a 90% satisfaction rate.
 How does your contact center compare?

 EASY - A phone is fairly easy to use but IVR (Interactive Voice Response) can complicate things.
 Test your system regularly to ensure that calls are being routed correctly.
 If the routing options are difficult to understand or the voice message is unclear, customers will find it difficult to navigate.

 RELIABLE - Is your system reliable or do calls get dropped?
 Do your customers experience invasive background noise?
 These seemingly minor things can make a big difference when it comes to achieving an excellent customer experience.